KDE/cutehmi/extensions/CuteHMI/Modbus.2/README.md

 ## Register items

 Register items are convenient components, which are composed of a controller and visual indicator item.
 They are particularly useful in "Design" mode.
-For each register controller there is corresponding register item, that is: CuteHMI::Modbus::CoilItem, CuteHMI::Modbus::DiscreteInputItem, CuteHMI::Modbus::HoldingRegisterItem and CuteHMI::Modbus::InputRegisterItem.
+For each register controller there is corresponding register item, that is: CuteHMI.Modbus.CoilItem, CuteHMI.Modbus.DiscreteInputItem, CuteHMI.Modbus.HoldingRegisterItem and CuteHMI.Modbus.InputRegisterItem.

 ## Relationship between classes